Alpeshgarg/SDE_API_Round_WorkIndia/README.md

 - **Testing Tool:** Postman

 ## Features
-**User Registration & Login**: Secure user authentication using JWT.
+**User Registration & Login**: The user authentication would be secured using JWT.
 **Role-Based Access**: Admins can add, update, and manage train data.
 **Seat Availability**: Users can check seat availability between any two stations.
-**Real-Time Booking**: Users can book available seats, with real-time updates on availability.
+**Real-Time Booking**: Users can check seat availability between any two stations.

 ## Setup Instructions